 Management is responsible for the financial statements referred to in this MD&A, and provides officers' disclosure certifications filed with the Canadian provincial securities commissions.
-The Company's Audit Committee has been delegated the responsibility to approve the Interim Financial Statements and MD&A.
+The Board approved the Annual Financial Statements and MD&A.

-The Interim Financial Statements have been prepared in accordance with IAS 34, Interim Financial Reporting, and should be read in conjunction with Pilot Gold's audited consolidated financial statements for the year ended December 31, 2015 (the "Annual Financial Statements"), which have been prepared using accounting policies in compliance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.
+The Annual Financial Statements have been prepared using accounting policies in compliance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.

-Our significant accounting policies are presented in Note 3 of the Annual Financial Statements.
-Our accounting policy is to defer all exploration and evaluation expenditures relating to our mineral exploration property interests that qualify for deferral.
-Details of new accounting standards, effective the reporting period beginning January 1, 2016 and from which there was no material effect, are found in Note 5 of the Annual Financial Statements.
+Our significant accounting policies are presented in Note 3 of the Annual Financial Statements; we followed these accounting policies consistently throughout the year.
+Details of new accounting standards, effective the reporting periods beginning January 1, 2018 and January 1, 2019 are found in Note 5 of the Annual Financial Statements.
+Preliminary internal discussions have begun in order to evaluate the consequences of the new pronouncements, but the full impact has yet to be assessed.